aspose-cells/Aspose.Cells-for-Python-via-.NET/Examples_GridJs_Python_Net/readme.md

 pip install aspose_cells_gridjs_net_python

-run main.py to start the web server
+3. run python main.py to start the web server

-It shall be started at http://localhost:2022
+open browser and enter the url:http://localhost:2022/list

 If you have any questions or need help,